stavro/arc/README.md

 **Virtual Host**

-To support AWS regions other than US Standard, it is convenient to generate urls in the [`virtual_host`](http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html) style.
+To support AWS regions other than US Standard, it may be required to generate urls in the [`virtual_host`](http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html) style.
 This will generate urls in the style: `https://#{bucket}.s3.amazonaws.com` instead of `https://s3.amazonaws.com/#{bucket}`.

 To use this style of url generation, your bucket name must be DNS compliant.